 How to Use Custom Fonts in JavaScript Reports

 Fonts play a large part in the visual representation of JavaScript applications and web-based reports.
 By default, JavaScript allows developers to customize things like font size, weight, and style and even include custom font types.
-The ability for developers to work with and customize fonts allows them to enhance both the aesthetic and readability of the information that they’re presenting.
+The ability to work with and customize fonts allows developers to enhance both the aesthetic and readability of the information that they’re presenting.

 To match JavaScript's flexibility, ActiveReportsJS allows users to heavily customize the text within reports.
-In this article, we’ll be focusing on how you can leverage the ActiveReportsJS Designer’s ability to customize fonts, covering the following topics:
+In this article, we’ll focus on how to leverage the ActiveReportsJS Designer’s ability to customize fonts, covering the following topics:

 If you’d like to follow along with the steps in this article, you can download your ActiveReportsJS free trial here.